 The University shall own the Intellectual Property rights to copyrightable works as follows:

-3.2.1 Works created pursuant to the terms of a written agreement between the University and the Creator(s)
+3.2.1 Works created pursuant to the terms of a written agreement between the University and the Creator(s) only when the agreement specifically grants ownership to the University.

 3.2.2 Work for Hire created as a specific requirement of employment or as an assigned University duty that may be specified, for example, in a written job description or an employment agreement.
 Such specification may define the full scope or content of the Creator's University employment duties comprehensively or may be limited to terms applicable to a single copyrightable work.
+Any future creative work or course content that the University may claim as its own must be negotiated and specified in the employment contract.

 3.2.3 Commissioned Work prepared under an agreement between the University and the Creator when: